 Here’s my personal advice, based on covering the TSA and watching the technology evolve.
 I would consider avoiding a scanner under the following circumstances.
-If:
+If you:

-All TSA scanners have privacy software that is said to make you look like a stick figure on the scan, but some travelers are dubious of that claim.
+All TSA scanners have privacy software that makes you look like a stick figure on the scan.
 If you don’t want a machine to see through your clothes, you’ll want to politely decline a scan.
 The TSA claims its full-body scanners are completely safe and respect your privacy.
 If you believe the TSA, then feel free to ignore my recommendation.

 Politely tell your screener that you would prefer not to go through the scanner.
 The agent may do one of two things:

-Some travelers feel the body scanners haven’t been adequately tested, and I am one of them.
-Also, there is no requirement that you be screened with one of these machines.
 If a screener insists you use the scanner, calmly say, “I would like to opt out, please.”
-You generally have the right to refuse the scan, and this puts the agent on notice that you are aware of your rights.
+You generally have the right to refuse the scan.
+This puts the agent on notice that you are aware of your rights.
 (Note: As of December 2015, the TSA may, in rare cases, insist that you use the scanner.
-If you don’t, you will not be allowed into the boarding area.)
+If you don’t, you can’t fly.)
 Try to be as polite and nonconfrontational as possible if it gets to this stage.

-Personally, I believe no one should have to choose between being scanned or patted down, and I’m opposed to this method of screening.
-While a vast majority of pat-downs are conducted without incident, some are not.
+No one should have to choose between a scan or pat-down.
+While a vast majority of pat-downs are incent-free, too many are not.
 These strategies can help you get through this unfortunate procedure:

 - Introduce yourself.
 Say, “Hi, my name is… what’s your name?”
 No, you’re not asking the screener on a date.
 You want to get the agent’s name, and you want to establish that you are a person, not a suspect.
 Important: Take a mental note of the agent’s name.
 You may need it later.